 The results showed that for testosterone, there were no significant differences.
 For cortisol, they found significant increases in both of the training groups.
 There were significant decreases in the leptin and testosterone to cortisol ratio (which indicates a positive fitness response) and both training groups also had a significant loss of body fat.
 The interesting thing (and the take-home message) was that the “weights before cardio” group were slightly better off in every single test, including fat loss.

 Why should you combine strength training and cardio?

 Cardio (or aerobic exercise) is known to benefit your health and boost your fitness levels because it increases the density of some important cardiovascular components, like tiny blood-carrying capillaries.
 It is also known to build your mitochondria (your cellular power plants), assist with achieving and maintaining healthy cholesterol levels, increase or maintain blood vessel flexibility, help with fat loss, and the list goes on and on.

 It’s clear that doing a combination of both cardio and resistance training is the best way to increase health markers.

-Resistance training (or weight training) has also been shown to have a significant impact on cholesterol levels, hormone levels, strength, lean body mass, bone density, ligament strength, tendon health, and fat loss.
+Strength training (also called resistance or weight training) has also been shown to have a significant impact on cholesterol levels, hormone levels, strength, lean body mass, bone density, ligament strength, tendon health, and fat loss.